bnb-chain/zkbnb/README.md

-# ZkRollup BNB Application Side Chain
+# BNB ZkRollup

 ![banner](./docs/assets/banner.png)

-The ZkRollup BNB Application Side Chain(ZkBNB) is an infrastructure for developers that helps them to build large scale BSC-based apps with higher throughput and much lower or even zero transaction fees.
+The BNB ZkRollup(ZkBNB) is an infrastructure for developers that helps them to build large scale BSC-based apps with higher throughput and much lower or even zero transaction fees.

 ZkBNB is built on ZK Rollup architecture.
-ZkBNB bundle (or “roll-up”) hundreds of transactions off-chain and generates cryptographic proof.
+ZkBNB bundle (or "roll-up") hundreds of transactions off-chain and generates cryptographic proof.
 These proofs can come in the form of SNARKs (succinct non-interactive argument of knowledge) which can prove the validity of every single transaction in the Rollup Block.
 It means all funds are held on the BSC, while computation and storage are performed on BAS with less cost and fast speed.